jdnewman85/yausg/POC_TODO.md

 # Prototype todo

+Think I should move away from childbuilder

+BUGS
+  Focus is removed on cursor move
+  Highlight isn't removed on leaving tilemap

+Probably want the ability to have a below, above and local component for highlight/focus

 Should I be prefering bundles as return for spawn functions?

+One system should be responsible for setting things like style updates for tiles Multiple cause issues, fe: stroke/fill

 MouseTilePosition, Cursor, Hover work
   - [X] Add component types